 Policy Statement

 The University is committed to both using paper efficiently and maximizing the use of paper and paper products with high post-consumer recycled content or other equivalent environmentally friendly content.
-Colleges, departments and other organizational units shall institute practices to optimize paper efficiency in their operations.
+Colleges, departments and other organizational units shall optimize paper efficiency in their operations.
 Employees responsible for purchasing shall purchase paper and paper products that contain 30% or higher post-consumer recycled content or other equivalent environmentally friendly content, unless the products cannot be used to meet the specified requirements or doing so would constitute an undue economic or practical hardship.
-Consistent with the Illinois Procurement Code, preference should be given to paper and paper products containing verified recycled content or other recovered materials, or that arecertified for sustainable forestry.
+Consistent with the Illinois Procurement Code, preference should be given to paper and paper products containing verified post-consumer recycled content or other recovered materials, with a remaining virgin tree fiber content that is certified by the Forest Stewardship Council (FSC) or an equivalent certification system.

 Reason for the Policy

-Paper plays a key role in the University of Illinois operations.
+Paper plays a key role in University of Illinois operations.
 The University is concerned about the future of the world’s forests and the environmental impacts of paper production, such as energy consumption (and associated carbon emissions), water usage, and waste production.
-State universities and other government units can take simple actions to reduce harmful impacts associated with paper purchases, including reducing usage (such as electronic rather than paper distributions, and double-sided printing), buying products with high post-consumer recycled content, and purchasing products certified for sustainable forestry.
+State universities and other government units can take simple actions to reduce harmful impacts associated with paper purchases, including reducing usage (such as electronic rather than paper distributions, and double-sided printing), buying products with high post-consumer recycled content, and purchasing products certified by the FSC or an equivalent certification system.

 Subject to certain limited exceptions, the Illinois Procurement Code mandates the use of recycled materials (30 ILCS 500/45-20) and recyclable paper (30 ILCS 500/45-25) and requires state agencies to contract for supplies and services that are environmentally preferable (30 ILCS 500/45-26).
 The University is committed to using and purchasing paper and paper products in ways that protect endangered forests, indigenous communities and their associated biodiversity, reduce pollution, decrease energy consumption, and minimize waste.